therohitsingla/API-Project/README.md

 **TSAI Models**

-TSAI models are deployed onto API Call dataset to predict the next timestamp of the possible call
+TSAI models are deployed onto API Call dataset to predict the next timestamp of the upcoming possible call

 Models used: ['MLP', 'GRU', 'FCN', 'LSTM', 'TCN']